atomisthq/docs/docs/integration/deploys.md

 ## Api

-Each Atomist workspace exposes an endpoint that can be called whenever an image is deployed.
+Each Atomist workspace exposes an endpoint to call whenever an image is deployed.
 All subsequent scans will now be compared against each recorded environment.
-Lookup the endpoint URL in the [Atomist app](https://dso.atomist.com/r/auth/integrations).
+Look up the endpoint URL in the [Atomist app](https://dso.atomist.com/r/auth/integrations).

 ![integration](img/deploy/integration.png)